 By Mr. TWS

-Big, beautiful skies of Montana
+Horseback riding under the big, beautiful skies of Montana

 On our June visit to Montana, we experienced many highlights, some well-known, and others that were surprises.
 As I anticipated our short trip and the great itinerary with a variety of locations, interesting food and drink, and diverse activities, horseback riding seemed especially appropriate for enjoying the natural beauty of the area.
 Montana is nicknamed Big Sky Country for good reason.
 There are many wide open spaces with endless beautiful views beneath blue skies dotted with puffy white clouds.
 As pictured above, the day of our ride offered plenty of this.